Elizabeth Hurley Stuns In Tiny, Strapless Bikini

 Elizabeth Hurley is heating up social media again with yet another racy bikini shot.

-On Saturday, Elizabeth Hurley took to her Instagram account to share a photo of herself rocking a skimpy little bikini, and her fans went wild over the picture.

-In the sexy snapshot, the actress is seen standing in front of some windows as she dons a black, strapless bikini with white stripes.
+On Saturday, Hurley took to her Instagram account to share a photo of herself rocking a skimpy little bikini, and her fans went wild over the picture.
+In the sexy snapshot, the actress is seen standing in front of some windows as she wears a black strapless bikini with white stripes.

 The skimpy swimwear flaunts Hurley’s ample cleavage, toned arms, flat tummy, impressive abs, and lean legs as she strikes a sexy pose for the camera.

-Elizabeth has her long, brown hair parted down the middle and styled in loose curls that fell down her back and over her shoulder.
+Elizabeth has her long, brown hair parted down the middle and styled in loose curls that fall down her back and over her shoulder.

-She also donned a minimal makeup look for the snap, which included darkened eyebrows, thick lashes, and a bronzed glow.
+She also chose a minimal makeup look for the snap, which included darkened eyebrows, thick lashes, and a bronzed glow.
 She added pink blush on her cheeks, a shimmering highlighter on her face, and a nude lip color to complete her glam look.

 Hurley accessorized the beach look with a pair of heart-shaped sunglasses and a dainty gold chain with a pendant around her neck.